abduh3131/scroot/scroot/README.md

 If the host changes (e.g., you move the SD card to a different Jetson or upgrade your workstation), the cached profile is refreshed automatically at startup.

+### Runtime guard & CPU fallback

+Each time the pilot boots it checks `torch.cuda.is_available()` and the reported SM capability.
+If the installed build cannot serve the detected GPU (e.g., Quadro P520 with SM 6.1 or WSL2 without CUDA), the guardrail sets `CUDA_VISIBLE_DEVICES=""`, pins Ultralytics/Transformers to CPU, limits thread counts, and logs `GPU unsupported (SM X.Y).
+Running CPU-only.` You can still request GPU explicitly with `--device gpu`, but the guard will fall back to CPU whenever the hardware or build cannot satisfy the request.
+The guard also registers a single atexit hook so the camera stream, telemetry writers, and OpenCV windows shut down without `select()` timeouts or double-free crashes after repeated launches.

 ### Automatic camera setup

 The GUI and CLI both rely on the new **Camera Autopilot** (`camera_autopilot.py`) so any USB webcam you attach “just works,” even when WSL2 or usbipd negotiates an unreliable default mode.
 At launch the autopilot:

 1. Enumerates `/dev/video0` through `/dev/video9`, warning if your user is not in the `video` group.
 2. Optionally reads friendly names from `v4l2-ctl --list-devices` when the tool is installed.
-3. Probes each node using a prioritized plan (MJPG 640×480@30, MJPG 320×240@15, then YUYV fallbacks) and any additional MJPEG sizes it discovers.
+3. Probes each node using a strict priority plan: `/dev/video0` MJPG 640×480@30, `/dev/video0` MJPG 320×240@15, then the same for `/dev/video1`, followed by any other MJPEG sizes the camera advertises, and finally YUYV 640×480@30 and 320×240@15 as last resorts.
 Each mode must deliver at least 5 frames inside a one-second window before it is accepted.
 4. Starts a dedicated capture thread with a one-frame buffer, continuously updating the latest frame used by the pilot and GUI overlays.
 5. Monitors for stalls (no frames for ~1.5 s).
 When a stall occurs it releases the device, retries the working mode once, then automatically falls back to other modes/devices and logs each transition.
+Rolling FPS and recovery counts are logged every 5 s so you can verify stability.
 If every attempt fails twice you receive a single error: `No webcam delivered frames.
 Try reattaching device (usbipd), or a MJPEG-capable camera.`

 This logic keeps the camera alive even when usbipd renegotiates after sleep, when `/dev/video0` exposes a “processed” stream that hangs, or when the negotiated FPS is unsupported.
 You can inspect the same behaviour from the terminal with: